cash2one/nanowrinet/README.md

 The `neural-backend` directory contains some python/chainer code that runs a neural net to, first, generate a model based on an author, use that model to generate samples, and remix the results with the user's input.
-The net logic itself is based off: [[https://github.com/yusuketomoto/chainer-char-rnn]] The zipped `base_lambda.zip` file contains the project's binary dependencies, as compiled and zipped from an AWS machine.
+The net logic itself is based off: [Chainer Char RNN by Yusuketomo](https://github.com/yusuketomoto/chainer-char-rnn).
+The zipped `base_lambda.zip` file contains the project's binary dependencies, as compiled and zipped from an AWS machine.

 To add a new source: